PingCode76/DiagramExtractorFromExcel/README.md

 # DiagrameExtractorFromExcel

-A Data extractor for excel to create diagram
+from data provided by the user, the application is able to create and organize a UML activity diagram

 ## Use the app